JanusGraph/janusgraph/docs/index-management/index-performance.md

     The types that are currently supported are `Boolean`, `UUID`, `Byte`, `Float`, `Long`, `String`, `Integer`, `Date`, `Double`, `Character`, and `Short`

-If the vertex-centric index is built against an edge label that is defined in the same management transaction, the index will be immediately available for querying.
-If the edge label has already been in use, building a vertex-centric index against it requires the execution of a [reindex procedure](./index-reindexing.md) to ensure that the index contains all previously added edges.
+If the vertex-centric index is built against either an edge label or at least one property key that is defined in the same management transaction, the index will be immediately available for querying.
+If both the edge label and all of the indexed property keys have already been in use, building a vertex-centric index against it requires the execution of a [reindex procedure](./index-reindexing.md) to ensure that the index contains all previously added edges.
 Until the reindex procedure has completed, the index will not be available.